zachahn/munge/README.md

 ## Features

+- No DSL
 - No metaprogramming
+- LiveReload
+- Optional frontmatter
 - Suitable for large, complex sites (e.g., multiple blogs with different templates, a single blog with multiple data sources)
+- Very configurable
 - Concise rule definition
-- Rules defined by iterating through arrays and modifying objects
+- Rules defined by iterating through arrays and modifying matching objects

 ## Caveats

-- Not optimized (Pull requests welcome, gradual optimizations preferred)
+- Not yet optimized (Pull requests welcome, gradual optimizations preferred)
-- Rules can seem pretty dense (because of its conciseness)
+- User facing API has mostly stabilized, but plugins have yet to be fully worked out

 ## Installation